abdulbadii/rename_batch_emulated_PCRE/README.md

 But the latter will also search and rename /c/usr/bin/hello/world/world001 to /c/usr/bin/hello/world/worldxxx1  if such exists

 DISCLAIMER:
-It was sucessfully tested but not exhaustively.
+It was sucessfully tested though not exhaustively.
 It's just provided "as is".
 Do on your own risk, you'd better back up the data first.
 No guarantee for perfect accuracy and no warranty for data loss and damage.